 Regardless if you are at the corner of Avondale Blvd. and Van Buren Street or Dysart Road and McDowell Road, Avondale has a number of intersections that have seen more than their fair share of accidents.
-At Breyer Law Offices, P.C. we have represented a significant amount of drivers, pedestrians and cyclists who had been injured in many of these same crossroads.
+At The Husband & Wife Law Team, we have represented a significant amount of drivers, pedestrians and cyclists who had been injured in many of these same crossroads.
 If you, or a family member, have recently been involved in a car collision at an intersection, give an Avondale car accident attorney at our office a call at your earliest convenience.
-The Husband and Wife Law Team has witnessed the horrific damage that wrecks in and around our city's intersections can inflict and we're committed to helping you hold the at-fault party responsible for their negligence.
+The Husband & Wife Law Team has witnessed the horrific damage that wrecks in and around our city's intersections can inflict and we're committed to helping you hold the at-fault party responsible for their negligence.

 Depending on the circumstances, you may be eligible for damages from the following categories: